Greece Moments Greece Moments

 Votsalo Sea Side Villas, Stenies

-Below the pretty seaside village of Stenies are the three villas of the Votsalo Seaside Estate.
-The white beach houses are spread over two floors and are very tastefully and modernly furnished.
+Below the pretty seaside village of Stenies you’ll find the three villas of the Votsalo Seaside Estate.
+The white beach houses are spread over two floors and are furnished in a very tasteful and modern style.

 andros unterkuenfte votsalo seaside estate villas